You have 3 minutes. Create. Compel. Connect.

 You have three minutes to tell us what you are doing, how you are doing it, and how it relates to the real world.

-UNBC will hold the Three Minute Thesis Competition on Tuesday, March 3rd, 2020 in the Bentley Centre, on UNBC's Prince George campus, in conjunction with Research Week.
+UNBC hosted the 2020 Three Minute Thesis Competition on Tuesday, March 3rd, 2020 in the Bentley Centre, on UNBC's Prince George campus, in conjunction with Research Week.

 Three Minute Thesis (3MT®) is a research communication competition developed by The University of Queensland.
 The exercise challenges research higher degree students to present a compelling oration on their thesis topic and its significance in just three minutes.

 3MT® develops academic, presentation, and research communication skills and supports the development of research students' capacity to effectively explain their research in language appropriate to a non-specialist audience.

 The first 3MT® was held at The University of Queensland (UQ) in 2008 with 160 RHD students competing.
 Enthusiasm for the 3MT® concept grew and its adoption by numerous universities led to the development of an international competition in 2010.

 The inaugural Trans-Tasman 3MT® was held at UQ in 2010 with 33 universities participating.
 In 2011, 43 universities were represented in the Trans-Tasman 3MT® that was hosted by The University of Western Australia.
 Today students from the United States, the United Kingdom, Canada, and Hong Kong take part in their own regional events.